pinout-esp8266-esp12e

 Pinout of the ESP8266 SoC and ESP12E module

-That’s why it’s important to take some time to understand the pins and hardware of the ESP8266.
-Because, although the names may change on development boards, they will always share the characteristics of the ESP826, so just knowing the equivalence between the pins will allow us to use any development board.
+That’s why it’s important to spend some time understanding the pins and hardware of the ESP8266.
+Because, although the names may change on development boards, they will always have the characteristics of the ESP8266 in common, so that just by knowing the equivalence between the pins, we can use any development board.

-Finally, understanding the pinout and hardware of the ESP8266 and the ESP12E will allow us to use them independently, without a development board.
+Finally, understanding the pinout and hardware of the ESP8266 and ESP12E will allow us to use them independently, without a development board.
 Although we will have to include our own electronics (resistors, dividers, voltage regulators).

 Pinout of the ESP8266